Pratheeksh7/Inventory-Management-System_Project/README.md

 This project demonstrates my ability to design and implement a database schema, manage inventory data, track sales, generate reports, and follow industry-standard practices for data integrity, validation, and documentation.
 It serves as a valuable addition to the resume and GitHub profile, showcasing SQL skills to potential employers.

-I will also like to highlight I faced some of the challenges while using the JOIN Function, doing Data Validation and to generate basic reports.
+I would also like to highlight that I faced some challenges while using the JOIN function, performing data validation, and generating basic reports.
+I overcame these challenges by referring to YouTube, GPT, and Stack Overflow.
-In additon, # Testing is still to be completed.